mayaepps/Neighborcycle/README.md

 - [x] The user can create a post, including information about the age, quality, and other notes about the item
 - [x] The user can search for items
 - [x] The user can click on an item to be taken to a detail view of the item that includes the location of the item in a map (MapKit) and where they can express interest in the item
-- [ ] The user can view the people who have expressed interest in their items in the profile tab
+- [x] The user can view the people who have expressed interest in their items in the profile tab
 - [x] The user can remove posts from the database
 - [x] Use AutoLayout for the views

-**Optional Nice-to-have Stories**
+**Potential future nice-to-have Stories**

 - [ ] The user can view a Google Maps view of the items near them
-- [ ] The user can set a deadline, after which they will
+- [ ] The user can set a deadline, after which they will be reminded to choose a user to contact about the transfer of the item.
 - [ ] When expressing interst in an item, the user can add a note for the poster to see
-- [ ] The user can see items that they have requested
+- [ ] The user can see items that they have requested (probably in the profile page)
 - [ ] the user can take away their expressed interest in an item
 - [ ] Create unit tests to ensure high quality recommendation system